 Contact Lens Fitting

 The goal of contact lens fitting is to find the most appropriate contact lens for your optimal comfort and vision.
 An enormous variety of types, styles, materials, sizes, and colors are offered.
 We are committed to taking the time and making the effort to fit you properly.

 Although many patients need only one contact lens fitting session, some require several appointments.
 In our experience, the extra time, effort and patience are very worthwhile, both for your ultimate satisfaction and the health of your eyes.

 Insertion and Removal Training

 During this appointment, our contact lens specialist will provide personalized instruction in the safe care and usage of your new lenses.
 Should further time be required, we will be happy to schedule an additional session (without charge).
 Upon completion of a successful insertion and removal session, you may begin wearing your contact lenses and we will schedule your first follow-up appointment.

 Contact Lens Fitting Policy

 The physicians at Washington Eye Physicians and Surgeons charge a fitting/follow-up fee that includes the contact lens fitting, a starter lens care kit, insertion and removal lessons, trial lenses if appropriate, and the various visits needed for 90 days.

-The fitting/follow-up fee is determined by diagnosis and type of lenses needed.
+The fitting/follow-up fee is determined by diagnosis and type of contact lenses needed.
 We can discuss your lens options and their costs with you in more detail once you have been examined.